-For many people, the holiday season is one of fun, family and friends as they engage in the festivities and parties, but this isn’t the case for everyone.
-If you have been diagnosed with obsessive-compulsive disorder — or suspect that you might be dealing with it — the holidays can end up being a time of feeling overwhelmed and out of control.
-The habits and rituals that go along with OCD and the holidays don’t always mix well, and that can leave you feeling stressed and even disappointed if the reality of this season doesn’t live up to your expectations.
+For many people, the holiday season is one of fun, family and friends — but this isn’t the case for everyone.
+If you’ve been diagnosed with obsessive-compulsive disorder or suspect you might be dealing with it, the holidays can have you feeling overwhelmed and out of control.
+Habits like OCD muscle clenching, counting in your head and other compulsions tend to clash with these hectic times.
+Ultimately, you may end up disappointed if what’s supposed to be a joyful season doesn’t live up to your expectations.

 Understanding Obsessive-Compulsive Disorder

-OCD is not just being a “neat freak” or liking things a certain way, and it’s important for those who suffer from it or suspect they may have OCD to understand that it’s not something that can be removed — or really even managed — by trying to “relax” or “get over” things.
-OCD is a real behavioral disorder that can have a serious impact on your life, but it is something that can be improved with the proper treatment plan.
+OCD isn’t just being a “neat freak” or liking things a certain way.
+It’s important for those who suffer from it or suspect they may have it to understand that it’s not something that can be cured — or really even managed — by trying to “relax” or “get over” things.
+OCD is a real behavioral disorder that can have a serious impact on your life, but it can be improved with the proper treatment plan.

-If you think that you or someone you know may be dealing with undiagnosed OCD or you just want to be aware of how OCD can manifest during the holidays, here are some examples of behaviors to be on the lookout for:
+If you think you or someone you know may be dealing with undiagnosed OCD, it’s a good idea to keep an eye out for an OCD flare-up around stressful times.
+Here are some examples of behaviors to be on the lookout for:

 - Excessive handwashing.
-One of the most recognized rituals associated with OCD, increased handwashing may be one of the first signs of an OCD flare-up.
+One of the most recognized rituals associated with OCD, increased handwashing may be one of the first signs of an OCD episode.
 The holidays do align with flu season, so a bit of extra handwashing can be a good idea.
-But if you’re washing your hands to the point that they are raw, cracked or bleeding or you notice that a loved one is spending an excessive amount of time in the bathroom showering or handwashing, this can be an issue.
+But if you’re washing your hands until they’re raw, cracked or bleeding, or you notice a loved one is spending an excessive amount of time in the bathroom showering or handwashing, it could be a symptom of OCD-related stress.

 - An increase in reassurance-seeking behaviors.
 Those with OCD often ask a lot of what-if questions and need reassurance that everything is going to be okay.
 If you struggle with anxiety as part of your symptoms, you may notice this increase with the stress and pressures of the holidays.

 - Becoming more reclusive.
 Withdrawing can be a coping mechanism for those who have OCD.
-By staying in their own environments, they can be in more control, and therefore, triggers are less likely.
+By staying in their own environment, they can ensure control and reduce their overall stress.

 Being Proactive

-While it’s important to recognize the serious impact the holidays can have on OCD, it’s also crucial to remember that OCD doesn’t have to mean missing out or living in a constant state of anxiety during this time.
-By understanding how OCD manifests itself in your case and learning to recognize and deal with your triggers proactively, you can increase the chances of staying on a successful path.
-Here are three tips on managing OCD during the holidays.
+While it’s important to recognize the serious impact the holidays can have on OCD, it’s also crucial to remember that this condition doesn’t have to mean missing out or living in a constant state of anxiety.
+By understanding how your OCD manifests and learning to recognize and deal with your triggers proactively, you can increase your chances of staying on a successful path.
+Here are three tips to manage OCD during the holidays.

 1. Set Realistic Expectations

-When the holidays come around, it can feel like everyone wants or needs something, and the pressures you would normally be able to say no to easily become more difficult to deal with because everything is hedged in “Oh come on, it’s the holidays!”
+When the holidays come around, it can feel like everyone wants or needs something.
+The pressures you would normally be able to say no to become more difficult to deal with, since everything is hedged in “Oh, come on, it’s the holidays!”

-But it’s important to be honest with yourself about what you need for your own mental health and to set realistic expectations for what you can do and what you expect from others.
+It’s important to be honest with yourself about what you need for your own mental health and to set realistic OCD Christmas expectations for what you’ll be able to do.
 If this means attending only two holiday parties out of six or skipping your turn to host the ugly sweater party, that’s fine.

 2. Create and Uphold Boundaries

-Boundaries are incredibly important when it comes to personal relationships, and the holidays can be a great time to practice setting and then sticking to your personal boundaries.
-If you know that visiting a certain relative’s home triggers OCD behaviors, explain that you’re not going to be able to come over (remember that you don’t have to justify your boundaries or explain your reasoning) but that you could meet for coffee at a cafe or have them come over to your house.
+Boundaries are incredibly important when it comes to personal relationships, and the holidays can be a great time to practice setting them and then sticking to them.
+If you know that visiting a certain relative’s home triggers OCD behaviors, explain that you’re not going to be able to come over but you could meet for coffee or have them come to your house.
+Remember that you don’t have to justify your boundaries or explain your reasoning.

 It’s very common for people to push back on boundaries, especially during the holidays when it can seem like real life is suspended.
 Sticking to what you’ve laid out with a firm “No, that doesn’t work for me” or “No, I won’t do that” works well.